 A few weeks before the Physiomesh hernia product was taken off the market in May 2016, Johnson & Johnson faced its first lawsuit involving the defective product.
 The plaintiff claims that he suffered several serious side effects following implantation of the Physiomesh hernia device, including severe abdominal pain, nausea, fever, chills and abdominal redness.
 He was later hospitalized for a bacterial infection also caused by the hernia mesh.
 The infection subsequently led to an intestinal fistula and abdominal abscesses which required surgical intervention.

 The plaintiff continues to suffer serious complications from the infection and subsequent abscesses.
 His open abdominal wounds require daily cleaning and care.
 In his lawsuit, he claims that the Physiomesh hernia product is dangerous and unsuitable for use.
-The first Physiomesh case to go to trial is scheduled for May 2018.

 The Atrium C-Qur Hernia Mesh was implanted in patients from June 2010 until February 2015.
 We are handling cases throughout the country and California which requires revision surgery, problems with adhesions, bowel obstruction repair, and bowel resection.